Saint Sava Serbian Orthodox Church (Toronto): History

 The church was completed and consecrated on May 22, 1955, by Bishop Dionisije Milivojević.
-Princess Olga (sister of Russian Emperor Nicholas II) attended the celebration and banquet, donating an icon of St. Alexander Nevski made by her own hand.
+Grand Duchess Olga (sister of Russian Emperor Nicholas II) attended the celebration and banquet, donating an icon of Saint Alexander Nevski made by her own hand.
+Also present at the banquet were Metro Toronto councilor Joseph Cornish and Speaker of the House of Commons Roland Michener.
+The iconostasis of the church, the work of Simo Temovsky, was consecrated in 1956.